tinkerbell/hook/README.md

 ## Next steps

-- Test passing pid:host to tink-docker, this should allow graceful reboots [done]
+- Test passing pid:host to hook-docker, this should allow graceful reboots [done]
 - Re-write a bunch of actions that are un-manageable shell scripts (disk management being the first) [done]

 ## Troubleshooting